The Shrines, Temples and Churches of Himachal Pradesh

-Himachal Pradesh, the land of various dales is rightly called the Dev Bhumi or the Land or Gods.
+Himachal Pradesh, the land of various valleys is rightly called the Dev Bhumi or the Land or Gods.
 There are about six thousand temples in this state, depicting a variety of art and architecture.
-From architectural point of view these temples can broadly be classified into seven main categories namely, flat-roofed, shikhera or pointed roofed, bent roofed, mandapa or domed, pagoda, gompa and cave.
+From an architectural point of view, these temples can broadly be classified into seven main categories namely, flat-roofed, shikhara or pointed roofed, bent roofed, mandapa or domed, pagoda, gompa, and cave.

-The flat-roofed, shikhera and mandapa are found in lower areas; the bent roofed and pagoda types are located in middle areas; while the gompa depicting the Tobetan influence are located in higher areas.
+The flat-roofed, shikhara and mandapa are found in lower areas; the bent roofed and pagoda types are located in middle areas; while the gompa depicting the Tibetan influence are located in higher areas.